 The above general issues are applicable to all Dreamcast emulators.
 There are also issues or nuances with each specific emulator.
 Let’s go through the most common emulators currently available for PC.

 NullDC was an open-source emulator for Windows that was discontinued in 2013.
-It is the only emulator that has a built-in widescreen hack that doesn’t rely on stretching the picture (“Extra geom”), which is why you can find videos demonstrating Sonic Adventure in “real” widescreen/1080p using footage from this emulator.
+Besides reicast/flycast that are based on it, NullDC is the only emulator that has a built-in widescreen hack (“extra geom”) that doesn’t rely on stretching the picture, which is why you can find videos demonstrating Sonic Adventure in “real” widescreen/1080p using footage from this emulator.
 It’s also one of the less demanding emulators, so you can run it on a weaker PC.
 However, the emulator itself has two issues that make it sub-optimal for SA1:

 1) Lack of support for per-pixel order-independent transparency, which means the game will always have visual glitches.